aryemans/ml_project/midpoint.markdown

 To evaluate classification accuracy, this study will test machine learning models on **Introduction** and **Conclusion** sections of research papers sourced from [**Papers with Code**](https://paperswithcode.com/) via their free, public API.
 These sections often summarize the key contributions and methodology of a paper, making them a suitable dataset for classification.
 The objective is to determine the most effective approach for categorizing research papers based on content rather than simple keyword matching.

 ## Problem Definition
 As the world of machine learning focused research expands, gathering relevant literature for review within a specific domain gets increasingly difficult.
 Modern keyword matching techniques do not accurately capture deeper semantic meaning and context.
-As a result, a structured approach to classify machine learning research papers and provide researchers with quick access to relevant papers and efficiently analyze their domain.
+As a result, our structured approach to classify machine learning research papers provides researchers with quick access to relevant papers and efficiently analyze their domain.

 ## Methods